abhijith-u/RustlingPages/Book Highlights/Everybody Loves a Good Drought by P. Sainath.md

 - Caste certificates are related to or based on domicile certificates.
 These, in turn, are linked to land holdings.
 Without their land, the residents of Chikapar found domicile certificates hard to come by.
 That meant it was also harder to obtain caste certificates proving their adivasi or harijan identities.
 This, in turn, further damaged their chances of finding jobs.

 - Physical displacement is not the only action leading to destruction of a people’s livelihood and culture.
-Cutting them off from their most vital resources can produce those results just as well, for eg: cutting off the Koya tribals in Orissa from their access to bamboo.
+Cutting them off from their most vital resources can produce those results just as well, for eg: cutting off the Koya tribals in Odisha from their access to bamboo.
 They were displaced only in the sense of being barred from a crucial resource.
 Yet, they have taken a beating they are unable to cope with.
 They are the bees banned from honey.
 Only, these bees have no sting

 ---